AkshuDev/PHardwareITK/Docs/API.md

 - `size` _int_ - size of each element to write
 - `nmemb` _int_ - number of elements to write
 - `file_ptr` _Pointer[FILE]_ - Pointer to the FILE struct
+- `chunk_size` _int_ - Writing files in chunk to prevent overuse of memory.
+Defaults to 4096 bytes / 4KB

 **Returns**: